- 1. Increase physical security of locations

 7. Reduce troubleshooting time with remote control

 Shortening your device troubleshooting time can greatly reduce the impact caused by vicious online attacks.
 When your enterprise receives an alert indicating one of your digital signage devices is out of functionality due to a few glitches in the app, what should you do?
-Clearly, it’s too slow to send over a technician because it will take more time and money by travelling back and forth.
+Clearly, it’s too slow to send over a technician because it will take more time and money by traveling back and forth.
 The fastest way is to remotely control this particular device and resolve the problem from your PC using a mobile device management tool.
 It not only saves you all the hassle but keeps your business on the run, especially when you have hundreds or even thousands of digital signages that need to be managed.

 8. Avoid device tampering with limited usability